istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

 chart, you can simply delete the CRDs using `kubectl`.
 {{< /tip >}}

-1. To permanently delete Istio's CRDs and all Istio configuration:
+1. To permanently delete Istio's CRDs and the entire Istio configuration, run:

     {{< text bash >}}